-Pre VMAs 2019 Moments: Seating Charts, Taylor Swift On The Red Carpet, Jonas Brothers Return &
+Pre VMAs 2019 Moments: Seating Charts, Taylor Swift On The Red Carpet, Jonas Brothers Return

 — MTV NEWS (@MTVNEWS) August 26, 2019

 Meanwhile, The Jonas Brothers as a group will return to the MTV VMAs for the first in more than a decade.
-Kevin, Joe and Nick will be on stage to entertain only a few days before the siblings hit up legendary Madison Square Gardens on August 29 and 30.
+Kevin, Joe, and Nick will be on stage to entertain only a few days before the siblings hit up legendary Madison Square Gardens on August 29 and 30.

-Back to the VMAs for this year, Megan Thee Stallion also arrived at the show early, ready to induge in all the pre-show action.
+Back to the VMAs for this year, Megan Thee Stallion also arrived at the show early, ready to indulge in all the pre-show action.
 So did Ava Max, grabbing plenty of attention while wearing a red-based supergirl costume.

-Other getups attached to stars and singers took up the red carpet long before show time, including Lance Bass, who had donned a pink suit for the occasion.
+Other getups attached to stars and singers took up the red carpet long before showtime, including Lance Bass, who had donned a pink suit for the occasion.
 Tana Mongeau was along for the early VMAs event, too.
 The 21-year-old model showed up with a pet snake wrapped around her tiny waist.

 “Some believed the look was a homage to Britney Spears’ iconic ‘Slave 4 U’ performance at the VMAs in 2001, while others thought it could be shade to her ‘husband,’ Jake Paul, who allegedly cheated on her with his ex-girlfriend, fellow YouTuber Erika Costell,” commented E!
 Online.